 - Executive Director, I-49 International Coalition since 2003

-- Founding Member, Strategic Action Council of NW Louisiana
+- Founding and current member, Strategic Action Council of NW Louisiana

-- Secretary-Treasurer, Industrial Development Board of Caddo Parish
+- Past president, Industrial Development Board of Caddo Parish

-- Immediate Past President, Louisiana United Methodist Men
+- Past President, now Regional Vice President, Louisiana United Methodist Men

-- Past Chair, Shreveport-Bossier Mayors’ Prayer Breakfast Committee
+- Past Chair and current member.
+Shreveport-Bossier Mayors’ Prayer Breakfast Committee

-- Immediate Past President, The Rotary Club of Shreveport
+- Past President and current member, The Rotary Club of Shreveport

 A graduate of the Institute of Insurance Marketing at LSU, and a graduate of the Economic Development Institute at Oklahoma University, Wayt also attended Centenary College and LSU-Shreveport, and received the Chartered Life Underwriter and Registered Health Underwriter designations from The American College in Bryn Mawr, PA.

 Gard is an active member of Ellerbe Road United Methodist Church, Past Chairman of the Church Council and a Certified Lay Speaker.
-He has three grown children: Russell and Bryan, also in the insurance business, and Michelle, a meeting planner married to San Antonio attorney Chris Scherer.
-He has four granddaughters and two grandsons.
+He has three grown children: Michelle, Russell, and Bryan, (all three also in the insurance business), four granddaughters and two grandsons.